AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-forms-cloud-service.md

 ## Configure users {#config-users}

 After you complete onboarding to the service, login to your [!DNL AEM Forms] as a [!DNL Cloud Service] environment, open Author and Publish instances, and assign [user groups](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/accessing/aem-users-groups-and-permissions.html#accessing) to your users, based on their persona.
-The following table lists Forms-specific user types and corresponding user groups:
+The following table lists Forms-specific user groups and corresponding user types:

 | User types (Personas) | User groups | AEM instance |